Craftsperson (Mechanical) Plumber

 Overview

 The main purpose of the role is to carry out a schedule of pre-planned maintenance works to comply with statutory and mandatory compliance regulations.
 You will also be carrying out reactive works as a part of our PPM programme.
-You will be part of a small, busy team maintaining the Trusts properties in the Teesside areas using the Estates Transport where necessary.
+You will be part of a small, busy team maintaining the Trusts properties in the Teesside area using the Estates Transport where necessary.

 Due to the nature of the role it is essential that applicants are able to travel independently across the locality and have access to a suitable vehicle for business purposes.
 If necessary, adjustments can be considered in accordance with the Equality Act 2010.